|Go to verse:|

 The productive trees had no interest in reigning over others, and called it “swaying back and forth,” which was a sarcastic reference that gives the correct impression of a lot of movement and show, but without anything of value being accomplished, and that is often what ungodly leaders are about.
 They create a lot of drama, but not valuable production.
 People involved in godly and valuable production tend to realize it, and have no desire to leave their production to go get involved with a lot of show, glamor, and controlling behavior.
 In contrast, “bramble people” love the attention of others and will give up much to be “in the limelight” and in control of others.

 James Jordan correctly observes that the bramble ruler “is oriented toward tyrannical rule.
 He represents the ungodly man who builds up a society based on taking what other people have labored to produce.
-His is a socialistic society, based on the massive confiscation of the wealth of other people, their hard earned savings and capital.
+His is a socialistic society, based on the massive confiscation of the wealth of other people, their hard-earned savings and capital.
 His is an imperialistic society, based on the conquest of weaker people and of their production.
 His is a slave society, based on the forced labor of other people.
 The bramble society is indeed the society of the curse.
 True to his unregenerate nature, the bramble man is a man of wrath.
-If things don’t go his way, he intends for fire to consume those who obstruct his plans” (James Jordan, Judges: God’s War Against Humanism, p.
-165).
+If things don’t go his way, he intends for fire to consume those who obstruct his plans.”a

 Sadly, societies are full of people who are like Abimelech: self-important murderous “kings” who want to control others, dictate what they do, and take what they have earned (for a “good cause” of course).
 Furthermore, just as sadly, because of the demonic power behind them, they will exist and thrive until Christ comes and conquers the earth.
 The very good news is that when Jesus Christ comes he will destroy the bramble people and set up rulers who will be wonderful.
 The prophecy is that the rulers that Christ will appoint in the next life will be “like a shelter from the wind,” like “a refuge from the storm,” “like streams of water in a dry land, like the shade of a great rock in a weary land” (Isa.
 32:2).
 What a blessing it will be to live with that kind of government.

-[For more on the future reign of Christ on earth, see Appendix 3, “Christ’s Future Kingdom on Earth”].
+[For more on the future reign of Christ on earth, see Appendix 5: “Christ’s Future Kingdom on Earth.”
+For more on how the future will unfold from this present age to the Millennial Kingdom to the Everlasting Kingdom, see commentary on Revelation 21:1.]

 “to anoint a king.”
 The first time in the Old Testament the anointing of a king is mentioned.
 Although there was not yet a king in Israel, there would have been in other nations.